Zahour-industyes/Your-Project-In-Front-End/ZADANI.md

 2/3

--add new font from webpage like google fonts (<https://fonts.google.com>)
+-add new font from webpage like google fonts (https://fonts.google.com)

 3/3

--use font that you will download instead of that from google fonts -add hower animation for the button
+-use font that you will download instead of that from google fonts (for stupid fonts use http://velvetyne.fr) -add hower animation for the button
 -add custon name and icon for the web